Skip to main content

 Cologne, Germany

-Best dates: November 23 2023 to December 23, 2024
+Best dates: November 17, 2025, to December 23, 2025

 What makes it unique: 7 markets across the city

 Best known for transforming its cathedral square into a red-roofed holiday village with a giant tree at the centre, Cologne is home to one of the most picturesque Winter markets in all of Europe.
-But, what many people don’t realise is that the entire city turns into a winter wonderland with seven different themed markets.
+But what many people don’t realise is that the entire city turns into a winter wonderland with seven different themed markets.

-A couple of our favorites are Nikolausdorf, or Nicholas Village, near the trendy Belgian quarter to sip hot drinks against the backdrop of the historic backdrop of the medieval Hahnentorburg, and the Markt der Engel, or Angel Market, where you can walk hand in hand under star-shaped lights while sipping hot drinks.
+A couple of our favourites are Nikolausdorf, or Nicholas Village, near the trendy Belgian quarter to sip hot drinks against the backdrop of the historic backdrop of the medieval Hahnentorburg, and the Markt der Engel, or Angel Market, where you can walk hand in hand under star-shaped lights while sipping hot drinks.

 Image rights: Dieter Jacobi